Students can choose from the following two options, both of which are 36 semester hours:

 PSY 620 - Intro to Human Cognition

-Introduction to Human Cognition - Three semester hours This course provides an overview of cognitive psychology.
+Introduction to Human Cognition - This course provides an overview of cognitive psychology.
 We will investigate topics of perception, attention, consciousness, memory, imagery, knowledge representation, language, problem solving, decision making, and other selected aspects.
 Emphasis also will be placed on the relationship between mental processes and the brain.
 In addition, students will learn to appreciate the scientific methods that are developed to investigate these topics.

 PSY 621 - Advanced Cognition